PayString/rfcs/src/spec/payid-easy-checkout.md

         ]
      }

+The receiver client must parse this response to find the PayID Easy Checkout Link.
+If the JRD returned from the PayID Easy Checkout Discovery query does not contain a PayID Easy Checkout Link in its 'links' collection, PayID Easy Checkout is considered to have failed.
-The receiver client must parse this response, and find a link whose "rel" field has a value of "https://payid.org/ns/payid-easy-checkout/1.0".
-Any link with this relation MUST have a corresponding PayID Easy Checkout URI Template, as defined in section (TODO: link to template syntax) of this document.
-Once a PayID Easy Checkout URI Template has been obtained by the client, PayID Easy Checkout Discovery is considered to be complete.
+Once a PayID Easy Checkout URI Template has been obtained from the PayID Easy Checkout Link by the PayID client, PayID Easy Checkout Discovery is considered to be complete.

 ### Template Syntax
 This specification defines a simple template syntax for PayID Easy Checkout URI Template